VladimirAbakumov/CandidateReviewer/README.md

 1. Insert a match criteria - a combination of a technology (from a list) and years of experience (a number)
 2. Swipe left or right on a candidate, which will mark him/her as accepted or rejected
 3. View a list of all accepted candidates

+### Architecture
+MVU and Multi-layered approach inspiring by Clean Architecture